Dru DeCaro

-Andrew Philip "Dru" DeCaro (born September 1, 1983) is an American musician, singer, songwriter, and record producer.
-He is best known as the lead guitarist for singer Miguel and has also performed with Snoop Dogg, Will.I.Am, John Legend, Ice Cube, Faith Hill, Lil Jon, Jojo, Andy Grammer, Vic Mensa, Machine Gun Kelly, Christian French, Elle Varner, Chrisette Michele, and Monomaniac.
+Dru DeCaro, know professionally as "Falconry" is an American record producer, songwriter, musical director, filmmaker and multi-instrumentalist.
+He is a two time Grammy nominee, a BMI Award winning songwriter, and a Da Vinci Award winning filmmaker.
+DeCaro has written and produced numerous platinum selling records, working with artists including Khalid, Machine Gun Kelly, Pop Smoke, Dua Lipa, Polo G, 6lack, Lucky Daye, Ty Dolla $ign, Trippie Redd, and Fletcher.
+He's also performed in a number of bands throughout his career, including 93PUNX with close collaborator Vic Mensa, and currently with The Audacity.
+He is also well known for his many years as the lead guitarist for singer Miguel and has performed with Snoop Dogg, Will.I.Am, John Legend, Ice Cube, Faith Hill, Lil Jon, Jojo, Andy Grammer, Vic Mensa, Machine Gun Kelly, Christian French, Elle Varner, Chrisette Michele, and Monomaniac.

 Early life

-Andrew Philip DeCaro was born on September 1, 1983, in Washington, D.C.
+DeCaro was born in Washington, D.C.
 He moved to Baltimore with his parents, Teresa and Jeffrey, when he was three years old.
-At the age of 10, he found an old guitar in his house that was left by his uncle during a move and convinced his uncle to let him keep the guitar.
+At the age of 10, DeCaro's uncle gave him his first guitar.
 Assembling kids from the neighborhood, he formed a band and began writing songs and rehearsing in a friend's basement.